austinmama/vsrx/getting-started.md

 7. Finally, select the desired network uplink speed.
 8. Review your selections, then click **Add to Order**.
 Your order will be verified automatically.
 9. On the **Checkout** page, if you already own VLANs in the selected data center, select the back-end VLANs that you want to protect.
 Be sure to:
-        * Give a hostname and domain name for your server,
+	* Give a hostname and domain name for your server
-        * Select an SSH key for access authentication, if desired,
+	* Select an SSH key for access authentication, if desired
-        * Check all boxes for the IBM Cloud service terms and Third-party Software Terms.
+	* Check all boxes for the IBM Cloud service terms and Third-party Software Terms
 10. Click **Submit Order**.

 ## What's next?
 After your order is approved, the provisioning of your vSRX starts automatically.
 When the provisioning process is complete, the gateway will appear in the **Gateway Appliances** list.